siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This is the rigorous local `4u` result.

 Interpretation is straightforward once the transport picture is kept in view.
-If two ordinary fluid flows of similar cross-section are joined into an outlet of similar cross-section, the fluid carries the added flow by increasing the outlet speed.
-But as earlier chapters recovered, energy transport proceeds at the fixed rate $c$.
-In that sense the transport speed is already controlled: the flow cannot simply move faster to account for added throughput.
-Since energy is conserved, the remaining degree of freedom is greater density in the same realized path.
+Take one isolated transporting portion over one transport interval $\Delta t$.
+If its realized cross-section is $A$, then its realized length over that interval is

+$$
+\ell = c\,\Delta t,
+$$

+so its realized volume is

+$$
+V=A\ell.
+$$

+If that portion carries energy $E$, then

+$$
+u_{\mathrm{independent}}=\frac{E}{V}=\frac{E}{A\ell}.
+$$

+Now imagine two such equal portions.
+If one simply concatenates the two flux tubes, the resulting tube has the same cross-section $A$ but double the length
+$2\ell$.
+That is the ordinary fluid picture.
+To keep the inflow and outflow equal over the same time window, the fluid resolves the doubled content by increasing its speed through the outlet.

+But as earlier chapters recovered, energy transport proceeds at the fixed rate
+$c$.
+Since there are no sinks, the transported content entering and leaving over the same interval must still match.
+If the speed cannot increase, then the remaining degree of freedom is density.
+The same merged content must be carried through the same section and in the same interval by becoming denser.

 Let each isolated closure carry energy